micmejia/bible-dump/NKJV/Ezekiel/Ezek 1.md

 When the living creatures went, the wheels went beside them; and when the living creatures were lifted up from the earth, the wheels were lifted up.

 ###### 20
-Wherever the spirit wanted to go, they went, _because_ there the spirit went; and the wheels were lifted together with them, for the spirit of the [^d]living creatures _was_ in the wheels.
+Wherever the spirit wanted to go, they went, _because_ there the spirit went; and the wheels were lifted together with them, for the spirit of the living creatures _was_ in the wheels.

 ###### 21
-When those went, _these_ went; when those stood, _these_ stood; and when those were lifted up from the earth, the wheels were lifted up together with them, for the spirit of the [^e]living creatures _was_ in the wheels.
+When those went, _these_ went; when those stood, _these_ stood; and when those were lifted up from the earth, the wheels were lifted up together with them, for the spirit of the living creatures _was_ in the wheels.

 ###### 22
-The likeness of the [^f]firmament above the heads of the [^g]living creatures _was_ like the color of an awesome crystal, stretched out over their heads.
+The likeness of the firmament above the heads of the living creatures _was_ like the color of an awesome crystal, stretched out over their heads.

 ###### 23
 And under the firmament their wings _spread out_ straight, one toward another.
 Each one had two which covered one side, and each one had two which covered the other side of the body.